imtak/alteredoruxmap/README.md

 # alteredoruxmap
-Little desktop application that let you manage Oruxmap tiles
+Little desktop application that lets you manage Oruxmap tiles